 We rise early this morning to travel into the jungle by jeep, accompanied by an experienced naturalist.
 Conservationists have worked hard over the last 60 years to research and conserve the area’s ecosystem, making it one of the finest wildlife reserves in the world.
 Heading into the park at sunrise allows us the opportunity to watch the jungle wake and make the most of the cool morning temperatures to patrol their territories.
 This is our first opportunity to find the much-loved yet sadly endangered Bengal tiger, surprisingly well camouflaged amongst the long grasses.
 We return to the hotel later this morning for time to relax and take lunch before our afternoon safari takes us into a different park zone for further exciting opportunities to spot the seemingly endless list of inhabitants along riverbanks, in open savannahs or ancient woods, including the powerful tiger and elegant peacock - two of India’s national symbols.
 We return to the hotel at sunset, with a chance to freshen up before a demonstration of Indian cooking, followed by dinner.

 We have a second day dedicated to safaris through the beautiful Kanha National Park.
 Stringent conservation projects have ensured that the park’s fauna and flora is well maintained and continues to support 22 species of mammals in total, and some 200 species of birds including the black ibis, hawk eagle and the red-wattled lapwing, the sambar - the largest Indian deer; Indian wild dog, sloth bear and the occasional panther, so there is plenty to look for today.
-Tonight we take a short walk after dinner, for an amazing stargazing opportunity.
-On a clear night, far from the polluting lights of civilisation, a galaxy of stars cover the sky and, after a short introduction of the stars and constellations, you have the opportunity to also see planets through the telescope.
+Tonight we are treated to traditional tribal dance.

 Game drives in Tadoba Andhari Reserve fill your morning and afternoon.
 Your safaris may take you to the vast Tadoba Lake, a perennial water source which offers a good habitat for mugger - or Indian - crocodiles to thrive.
 These threatened ‘water monsters’ grow up to five metres and enjoy the shallow waters and swamp land.
 Besides the powerful Bengal tiger, which is frequently sighted here (it is estimated 114 adults roam the park and 24 cubs were born here last year alone), you can also spot Indian leopard, sloth bear, blue bull, hyena, barking deer, flying squirrel, pangolin, monitor lizard and rusty-spotted cat, if you’re lucky, plus the Indian python, Indian cobra and wolf spiders.